bonnieli/test-rails/README.md

 ### Unit Tests

+Your repository contains a non-comprehensive set of unit tests used to determine if your pull request has met the basic requirements of the task given to you.
+These tests should NOT be modified unless specified in your GitHub issue.

-The tests are written using [RSpec](https://rspec.info/).
-To run these tests, run the following command in the terminal:
+To run these tests, use the following command:

 - `rspec` or `bundle exec rspec`